AndersDeath/diary2/000-current.md

 # 17 May - Freitag - Berlin - 603 Tag der Einwanderung - Hot Sunny

 I was in the office today and gave written statement to an administrator.
 Everything went smoothly.
+I forgot to write down yesterday that I feel much better now.